ilg/ILGAsserts/README.md

 # ILGAsserts

+**Note:** Version 1.1.1 includes a fix for the change in `XCTest` in Xcode 6 that broke the `ILGAsserts` assertion macros—the fix works on iOS, but has not yet been tested on OS X.

 ## ILGAssertNonemptyArrayOfClass

 `ILGAssertNonemptyArrayOfClass` asserts that a given array is not empty and that every element it contains is of the kind of the given class.
 Example: